Cardiff West services

 Trivia and History

-A recent upgrade to the westbound side of the junction saw two dedicated lanes provided for the services - this is more than any other service area, despite Cardiff West being one of the quieter ones.
-Unfortunately, the exit from the roundabout only has one lane, making the additional one pointless and slightly dangerous.
+A recent upgrade to the westbound side of the junction saw two dedicated lanes provided for the service area - this is more than any other service area gets, despite Cardiff West being one of the quieter ones.
+Unfortunately, the exit from the roundabout only has one lane, making the additional lane pointless and slightly dangerous.

 See also: M4 Planning Applications

-Welsh motorways aren't covered by England's Department for Transport, which means the planning system for services was virtually a free-for-all.
-The effect of this appears to have been that competition around the Swansea area was much more intense, while closer to Cardiff there was much less interest.
+Welsh motorways aren't covered by England's Department for Transport, which means the planning system for service area was virtually a free-for-all.
+The effect of this appears to have been that competition around the Swansea area was much more intense, while closer to Cardiff there seemed to be less interest.

 It's more likely that the local authorities here were more hostile to proposed services.
 In 1981 there were plans to build a service area in the south-east quadrant of the junction here, but this was dropped and the northern option, first proposed by A. Monk & Co.
 Dev.
 Ltd, soon prevailed.